Population Health Collaborative

 You can view a recording of this meeting here: https://youtu.be/dCE2lEQF0Bs

-The Winter 2022 Population Collaborative meeting was held online in January, 2022.
+The Winter 2022 Population Health Collaborative meeting was held online in January, 2022.
 The topic was Utilizing Electronic Health Records (EHR) to Identify Patients with Undiagnosed or Uncontrolled High Blood Pressure, and presented by Dr. David Larsen, Christus Health in Tyler, Texas.
 Dr. Larsen's presentation was followed by a panel discussion featuring Comagine Health, West Virginia University, and Syncronys discussing:

 - Connecting attendees with DOH and supporting contractors who can provide technical assistance with EHR support;